• About TTT

 7. Hike Through A State Park

 Finding a state park near you and spending the day in nature is a must-do during the fall.
-If you are looking for a spectacular glimpse of the fall foliage, then head to Lost Maples Natural Area.
-Take the East Trail to view the majority of the park’s maple trees, which turn bright red, orange, and yellow.
+If you want a spectacular glimpse of the fall foliage, head to Lost Maples Natural Area.
+Take the East Trail to view most of the park’s maple trees, which turn bright red, orange, and yellow.

 Other state parks that are great to hike through during the fall are Palo Duro Canyon, Inks Lake State Park, Colorado Bend State Park, Pedernales Falls State Park, and

 McKinney Falls State Park.
-Strolling along the bank of the rivers or hiking through the woods at these parks will have you feeling like you are in New England.
+Strolling along the banks of the rivers or hiking through the woods at these parks will make you feel like you’re in New England.

-A scenic drive through East Texas is a wonderful place to enjoy the fall foliage.
-The Pinewoods Autumn Trail is a 145-mile loop between Athens and Palestine.
-You may need to wait until later in the year to see the bright yellow, orange, and red colors of fall.
+A scenic drive through East Texas is a beautiful place to enjoy the fall foliage.
+The Pineywoods Autumn Trail is a 145-mile loop between Athens and Palestine.
+You may need to wait until later in the year to see fall’s bright yellow, orange, and red colors.
 Fall foliage is always later in Texas than in our northern states.

 A few stops along the loop include Lake Athens, Tara Vineyard & Winery, East Texas Arboretum, and Palestine Community Forest.
-If you are looking for a scenic Birdseye view of the gold and crimson trees, then make a stop at New York Texas Zipline Adventure.
-Climb up the 100-foot platform, enjoy the sweeping views of the Piney Woods, and zip through the 940-feet canopy of the Texas Pines.
+If you are looking for a scenic Birdseye view of the gold and crimson trees, stop at New York Texas Zipline Adventure.
+Climb up the 100-foot platform, enjoy the sweeping views of the Piney Woods, and zip through the 940-foot canopy of the Texas Pines.

 Treehouse at Silver Spur Resort at night.
 Photo Credit: Chastity V.

-October and November are one of the best times to pack your bags and enjoy a weekend of glamping.
+October and November are among the best times to pack your bags and enjoy a glamping weekend.
 It’s just like camping, except better!
-Here you’ll have air conditioning, Wi-Fi, and all the other modern luxuries you want while still escaping the business of everyday life.
+Here, you’ll have air conditioning, Wi-Fi, and all the other modern luxuries you want while still escaping the business of everyday life.

 Across the state, you can find numerous tree houses, yurts, Conestoga wagons, or even sleep in a bubble hotel in the middle of the Terlingua Texas Desert, near Big Bend National Park.
 These are the perfect locations to enjoy the Texas sky.

 From late October through early November is the celebration for Dias de Los Muertos.
-It’s the Mexican holiday that remembers loved ones that have died.
+It’s the Mexican holiday that remembers loved ones who have died.
 Cities across the state host events and celebrations to commemorate the day.
-But if you are looking for the ultimate experience, you must visit San Antonio.
+But if you want the ultimate experience, you must visit San Antonio.

-San Antonio hosts SpiritLandia, a four-day family celebration featuring live music, face painting, food trucks, art exhibits nightly river parade, and more.
+San Antonio hosts SpiritLandia, a four-day family celebration featuring live music, face painting, food trucks, art exhibits, a nightly river parade, and more.
 This is the largest Day of the Dead celebration in the United States.

 11. Fall Camping With The Family